 Arafat vows to tackle propaganda

-He said this while talking to reporters at the Secretariat on the first day in office.
+He said this while talking to reporters at the Secretariat on his first day in office, reports UNB.

 "We can set up a framework on how we can hold such acts accountable," said the state minister.

 He said many are spreading propaganda using social media.
 They are even using logos of the mainstream media for that.
-"The problem is that the freedom of expression should not be hampered, the freedom of the media should not be hampered in order to check this kind of propaganda.
-So we have to take a new strategy. "
+"The problem is that the freedom of expression should not be hampered and freedom of the media should not be hampered in order to check this kind of propaganda.
+So we have to take a new strategy."

-Earlier, newly-appointed foreign minister and outgoing information minister Hasan Mahmud introduced Arafat to heads of different departments and officials of the ministry.
+Earlier, newly-appointed foreign minister and outgoing information minister Hasan Mahmud introduced Arafat to heads of different departments and officials of the ministry, reports BSS.

 Comments